Media Communications Degrees and Careers

 Media Communications Salary

 You may find a wide range of salaries depending on which career path you choose.
 The same is also true for job outlooks.
-For instance, there may be no employment change for editors, through 2026, while technical writer jobs are predicted to grow faster than average (11 percent) in the same time frame.
+For instance, there will be a decline in job growth (-7%) for editors through 2029, while technical writer jobs are predicted to grow faster than average (%) in the same time frame.

 - Editors: $63,350